 That feedback will be music to the ears of both Premier Coal and Yancoal (which operates the company’s mines), after achieving a significant and rare milestone last year when the site was relinquished to the WA Government and taken out of mine tenements.

 At the time the company said it hoped the lake would prove to be a tourist attraction that would bring visitors into the region well into the future.

 Twelve months down and signs certainly look bright that will be the case.

 According to the Department of Biodiversity, Conservation and Attractions, which looks after the site, there were more than 50,000 visits to Lake Kepwari though the first 11 months of 2021.
-Bookings for the 21 on-site campsites are already filling fast for the first half of 2022.
+Bookings for the 21 on-site campsites were quick to fill up headed into 2022.